Looking for a trusted Removal Company to help moving to Ireland ?

 and most recently BS EN 12522 , it is the first and only recognised quality Standard specifically aimed at furniture removals.

 Central Moves are proud to have achieved this standard, which proves all operatives work to clearly defined and audited standards on a daily basis.

-Further testament to our success is the number of corporate clients who continue to choose Central Moves and indeed, refer us to their families and friends.
+Further testament to our success is the number of corporate clients who continue to choose Central Moves and indeed, refer us to their families and friends for removal services.